-- ► Min RX Power (dBm)1 indicates, when supported, the minimum received power level of the optical lane/laser in dBm. - ► Max RX Power (dBm)1 indicates, when supported, the maximum received power level of the optical lane/laser in dBm. - ► Laser ON/OFF button is used for parallel interface to activate the laser control per optical lane or for all lanes.
+- ► Min RX Power (dBm)1 indicates, when supported, the minimum received power level of the optical lane/laser in dBm. - ► Max RX Power (dBm)1 indicates, when supported, the maximum received power level of the optical lane/laser in dBm. - Laser ON/OFF button is used for parallel interface to activate the laser control per optical lane or for all lanes.

-Optical lane numbers are from 0 to 3.
+Optical lane numbers are from 0 to 3 or from 0 to 9 depending on the selected interface/rate.

-- All Lanes check box, when selected, applies the change(s) to all optical lanes at once. - Optical Lane indicates the optical lane numbers and All which represents the setting for all optical lanes when the All Lanes check box is selected. - Laser check box, when selected, indicates that the corresponding optical laser lane is activated and emitting an optical laser signal. - ➤ Lasers OFF at Start-Up check box when selected automatically turns OFF the laser for serial interfaces or all lasers for parallel interfaces when starting the Power Blazer or when switching from one test application to another.
+- All Lanes check box, when selected, applies the change(s) to all optical lanes at once. - ➤ Optical Lane indicates the optical lane numbers and All which represents the setting for all optical lanes when the All Lanes check box is selected. - Laser check box, when selected, indicates that the corresponding optical laser lane is activated and emitting an optical laser signal. - ➤ Lasers OFF at Start-Up check box when selected automatically turns OFF the laser for serial interfaces or all lasers for parallel interfaces when starting the Power Blazer or when switching from one test application to another.
 However the laser remains ON, on a remote module receiving a request for a DTS connection or a loopback command.
 This check box is cleared by default. - Power Range (dBm) indicates the transceiver operational RX power range.